 By Stephanie Younger •

 On the evening of Friday, November 3, hundreds in Richmond, Virginia attended the Juvenile Justice Parade, organized by RISE For Youth, Art 180 and Performing Statistics calling for the closure of youth prisons in Virginia.
-People began marching at City Hall, wearing silk-screen t-shirts that read, “Guide Us, Don’t Criminalize Us” and holding banners and signs created by incarcerated and formerly incarcerated Black youth.
-The march ended in Abner Clay Park, where we heard from performers, including poets and step teams.
-Additionally, the chants were written by the Black youth.
+The march began at City Hall, where people embraced and uplifted the voices of Black youth affected by the school to-prison pipeline in Virginia, (where they occur the most) by wearing silk screened t-shirts that read, “Guide Us, Don’t Criminalize Us”, and holding up banners calling powerful protest chants, all created by incarcerated Black youth.
 Just to name a few:

 “Fund education, not incarceration!
 Invest in us, invest in us!”